-- Ottawa Community Housing has an Asbestos Management Program to deal with the ongoing handling of materials suspected to contain asbestos.
+- Ottawa Community Housing has an Asbestos Control Program to deal with the ongoing handling of materials suspected to contain asbestos

 - You cannot see asbestos in material containing the fibre.
 Samples are taken and sent to a laboratory to confirm if it is present.